 Why am I still updating it?
 Because I’ve come to realise that my recovery is an ongoing work in progress.
 The doctor advised me that my knee would never been 100%.
 And since I’m a perfectionist, I am always striving to make my knee stronger.

 In this post I’ll give you full details of my recovery timeline and experience.

 I’ve updated this post over time up.
 Keep in mind that I was 40 years old when I had surgery and I was relatively fit but not the fittest I’ve been in my life (I waited nearly a year from my surgery, which didn’t help).
 We also all have different levels of pain tolerance and recovery speeds but this is how I found things.

 Warning: incision photos in this post.
 I have included some pictures of my knee after the surgery, including a few days after I had my ACL surgery.
 Some of them are pretty gruesome.
 The worst one is under the ‘after a few days’ section.

-I was at the end of week 3 of recovery from ACL repair surgery when I wrote the first section.
+I was at the end of week 3 of recovery when I wrote the first section.
 I have then kept it updated over the years in case you’re still having niggles down the line.
 Here’s my experience.

 Getting ACL Surgery – In hospital

 - placed on a machine to get 45 degree range of motion operating